- To treat a broken tooth with an exposed nerve, see a dentist as soon as possible.

 You can use over-the-counter medications such as acetaminophen (Tylenol) or ibuprofen (Advil) to manage your pain.

 If the pain is severe and keeps you up at night, take 600 mg ibuprofen and 650 mg acetaminophen every 4-6 hours to help with the pain.
-Adults should not take more than 3200 mg ibuprofen or 3000 mg acetaminophen in a 24 hour period.
+Adults should not take more than 3200 mg of ibuprofen or 3000 mg of acetaminophen in 24 hours.

-If you are unsure about whether or not you can take ibuprofen or acetaminophen, make sure to talk to your doctor before taking these medications.
+If you are unsure whether you can take ibuprofen or acetaminophen, consult your doctor before taking these medications.

 Do not apply medications for internal use directly to the affected area.
 This can be dangerous, even if the medicine is in the form of syrup.